juandmi/sound2dmx/README.md

 # sound2dmx Project
-A Project to generate a compelling light show from a music live-stream
+A project to generate a compelling light show from a music live-stream.
+Completed:
+  - Python script that receives OSC values
+  - The script can change the lights on the LED light via the USB interface

+Todo:
+  - Analyze music and create OSC signals depending on music beat, harmonics, type, etc.

 # Hardware
 ## KMtronic DMX adapter